Does PepsiCo (PEP) Pay a Dividend? (2026)

 Yes.
 PepsiCo pays roughly $5.69 per share annually (July 2026), a yield of about 4%.
 It is a Dividend King, having raised its payout for more than 50 consecutive years, delivering its 54th straight annual increase, which is central to the stock's appeal for income investors.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with PEP's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with PEP's investor relations page or your broker before acting on them.